2017 UP Through Education Summit Counselors

 ALL WAYS UP helps first-generation and low-income youth get to AND through college.
 By providing scholarships, support for other non-profit organizations and an annual leadership summit, we are working to bridge the gap between ambition and opportunity and break the generational cycle of poverty.

-In most cases, we select our Charity Partners through the Bridging the Gap Awards.
-This grant program opens every year in October and is the only way to apply to become a Charity Partner.
+All Ways Up selects our Community Partners through the Bridging the Gap Awards.
+This grant program opens every year in October and is the only way to apply to become a Community Partner.

 We do not accept unsolicited proposals, but occasionally, we may extend a personal invitation to an organization whose work aligns with our mission.
 These organizations are generally working to improve the lives of youth through education, job readiness and leadership development, or working to improve low-income communities.